 Back in January, our Head of Global Happiness, Matt predicted that once the economy started recovering from the pandemic we would see the biggest shift in talent in a generation.
-With the first tastes of post-pandemic life starting to creep back, at least in the UK, this prediction is starting to come true.
-A recent study by Microsoft showed that 41% of employees are thinking about leaving their current job in the next year, this stat increases to 63% of Gen Z workers.
+This prediction is starting to come true.
+A study by Microsoft showed that 41% of employees are thinking about leaving their current job in the next year, this stat increases to 63% of Gen Z workers.

-When we look at The Happiness Index’s data, taking into account millions of data points globally, we can see that nearly 50% of people are scoring lower than a 6, indicating that they are unhappy at work.
+When we look at The Happiness Index’s data, taking into account millions of data points globally, we can see that nearly 50% of people are scoring lower than a 6.
+This indicates that they are unhappy at work.
 This is not sustainable.
 It’s only natural that as people start to have more faith in the economy, they’re going to leave unacceptable working conditions.